Redundance2

 BOOL

-Input - follow switching by operating hours
+Input - follower switching based on operating hours

 Outputs